 We’ve tried a lot of pasta alla Norma recipes in our day, and we gotta say, after making this one, our search ends.
-Interestingly, this is the only recipe we’ve seen that roasts the eggplant rather than fries it, and we think that makes all the difference.
-See, as you’re probably well aware, the trick with eggplant, as our recipe tester Melissa Maedgan notes, is that it “absorbs oil like a sponge, and 1/2 cup oil can disappear into one’s pasta sauce only to magically reappear later on one’s waistline.”
-Not only that, but if eggplant is allowed to soak up oil to its heart’s content, the resulting dish just tastes heavy and unbalanced.
-Thanks to this amazing and easy recipe, we’ll never make pasta alla Norma any other way again.
+It’s that lovely.
+Curiously, and perhaps not coincidentally, this is the only one we’ve tried that roasts the eggplant rather than fries it, and we think that makes all the difference.
+If eggplant is allowed to soak up oil to its heart’s content, the resulting dish tends to taste heavy and unbalanced rather than intensely eggplanty.
+Thanks to this easy and amazing recipe, none of us ever have to experience that again.–Renee Schettler

 - Sea salt

 - 2 or 3 large (at least 18 oz) ripe tomatoes

 - 1/4 cup extra-virgin olive oil plus more for tossing the eggplant

 - 1 pound rigatoni or fettuccine

 - 2 garlic cloves very thinly sliced

 - 1 bunch basil leaves only, very roughly chopped (about 1 packed cup)